mietzen/AKS-ArgoCD-tutorial/README.md

 az provider register --namespace Microsoft.Network
 ```

-This may take a couple of minutes, check the status using:
+This may take a few minutes.
+Check the registration status with:

 ```shell
 az provider list -o json | jq '.[] | select((.namespace=="Microsoft.ContainerService") or (.namespace=="Microsoft.OperationalInsights") or (.namespace=="Microsoft.Network")) | "\(.namespace): \(.registrationState)"' -r
 ```

-And bow we can create our AKS cluster:
+Now we can create our AKS cluster:

 ```shell
 az aks create \